 The most common mistake in TFF: optimising the membrane while ignoring the equipment.
 The membrane decides what gets through.
 The pump, valve, and system design determine how much of what stays in survives the process intact.

-Published data shows 20–40% yield loss during TFF for viral vectors.
-Where the loss actually comes from — and what to do about it.
+Where TFF yield loss in viral vector manufacturing actually comes from, and what to do about it.

 Questions about TFF system selection for your process?